 How could anyone on his own understand the ways of God unless God were to tell him?
 How could we know that He is a Father, a just and righteous Father, a loving Father, unless he revealed it to us?
+And this is precisely what happened.
+In deed and word, God patiently told the Jewish People about Himself and explained Himself.
+This is what theologians call Revelation, a word that is essential to our proper understanding of our Faith.

-And here we use a word that is essential to the understanding of our Faith - Revelation.
-Revelation happened from the call of Abraham, through Christ who is the very embodiment of Revelation, to the death of the last Apostle.
-All or almost all we know about God has been told us, revealed to us, by God Himself.
-Hence Christianity, unlike other great world religions, is a revealed religion.
+The process of Revelation was gradual, from the call of Abraham, through the lifetime of Christ to the death of St John, the last of the Apostles.
+Christ, of course, is the very culmination of Revelation, being Himself the very personification of it.
+Christ Himself is Revelation.
+All we know about God has been told us, revealed to us, by God Himself, through Christ.
+Christianity is therefore a revealed religion, as, of course, is Judaism.